 Organizations are outsourcing hiring tasks to help connect to the right talents.
 Some are forming talent communities, while others are sticking to traditional hiring methods.
 Regardless of the method you choose, always place measures that ensure your corporation connect to the right people.
 For job seekers, consider the core questions addressed earlier, and you’ll find it easier connecting to your dream job.

-Since our founding in 1980, Lutz has steadily grown to become the largest locally owned firm of its kind in Nebraska because of integrity, work ethic and collaboration.
-Your goals are our goals.
-We believe that understanding where you’re coming from is a vital part of getting to the bottom line and taking you where you need to go.
-We provide accounting services such as tax, accounting, assurance, business consulting and valuation.
-Additionally, we provide investments and planning, recruiting and technology services.Learn more
+Since our founding in 1980, Lutz has steadily grown because of our integrity, work ethic and collaboration to become the largest locally owned firm of its kind in Nebraska.
+Our clients' goals are our goals and we believe that understanding our clients is a vital part of getting to the bottom line and ensuring their success.
+We provide accounting services such as tax, assurance, business consulting and valuation.
+We also support our clients in the areas of investments and planning, recruiting and technology services.Learn more